shivam-880/dmv-consul-reactjs/README.md

 ![Alt Text](https://github.com/codingkapoor/dmv-consul-reactjs/blob/master/dmv-consul-reactjs.gif)

+(Note: I have used [Peek](https://github.com/phw/peek), an animated gif screen recorder for the gif posted above.)

 ## Dependencies
 - **NPM**: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - **Consul**: This application requires an already running Consul instance to which all the nodes and services are already registered.
 Please refer [README](https://github.com/codingkapoor/stage-deployment-configs) from another project to bring up a virtual environment.